muldis/Muldis_Data_Engine_Reference_DotNet/README.md

 default and so is the earliest recommended version to use.
 Unofficially any version back to MS Visual Studio 2010 inclusive would probably handle the C\# source files.
-As of this writing, MS Visual Studio 2017 version 15.9.4 (2018 Dec 11) is the newest stable version released.
+As of this writing, MS Visual Studio 2017 version 15.9.11 (2019 Apr 2) and MS Visual Studio 2019 version 16.0.2 (2019 Apr 18) are the newest stable versions released.

 On Apple MacOS, MS Visual Studio 2017 for Mac version 7.2.0 (2017 Oct 9) was the first version to include stable .NET Standard 2.0 and .NET Core 2.0 by default and so is the earliest recommended version to use.
-As of this writing, MS Visual Studio 2017 for Mac version 7.7.2 (2018 Dec 17) is the newest stable version released.
+As of this writing, MS Visual Studio 2017 for Mac version 7.8.3 (2019 Mar 12) and MS Visual Studio 2019 for Mac version 8.0.4 (2019 Apr 18) are the newest stable versions released.

 # DEPENDENCIES AND COMPATIBILITY (OLD VERSION, TO BE REMOVED)